NietoDeveloper/Clothing-Store-Docker/README.md

 ## FYI

 - You can run any combination of up to 2 load balancers and 3 servers on your local machine.
-- Current load balancer ports are 4000 and 4001.